punkave/jquery-projector/README.md

 You can disable this autosizing behavior by setting the `noHeight` option to `true`, or by setting the `data-no-height` attribute on the outer element of your slideshow (no value is needed).

 ## Changelog

+0.2.3: added `data-current-class` data-attribute to set the `currentClass` option.

 0.2.2: allowed for multiple instances on the same selector and added the ability to have pagers which reference a particular item in the slideshow.
 Also have added a demo for testing purposes.